AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 5. Operations
 -----------------
 - **Create a VPC Enhancement** adds an option in "Create a VPC" to select an existing Resource Group for Azure under Advanced options.
 - **Co-Pilot integration with Controller** delivers the operational simplicity you need by presenting Aviatrix Controller as a single-pane of glass for managing the Day 0, Day 1 and Day 2 operations of the cloud fabric.
 The integration with Co-Pilot brings additional capabilities including the SAML and DUO integration, and RBAC control.
 To configure the CoPilot Controller integration, log into the Aviatrix Controller console and go to Settings -> CoPilot -> Enable CoPilot Association to integrate CoPilot with Aviatrix Controller.
+For more information, refer to `CoPilot doc <https://docs.aviatrix.com/HowTos/Settings_CoPilot.html>`_
 - **Performance and Scalability Improvements** Significant performance improvements for the Aviatrix Multi-Cloud Network Architecture (MCNA) especially for a very large enterprise networks.
 - **Route Table Optimization** allows customer to skip public route table programming.
 This is supported in AWS only.
+For more information, refer to `Transit List doc <https://docs.aviatrix.com/HowTos/transit_list.html>`_
 - **Notification Enable/Disable Option** gives an ability to customers to disable exception emails send to Aviatrix.
+For more information, refer to `How to not send exception notification to Aviatrix doc <https://docs.aviatrix.com/HowTos/alert_and_email.html#how-to-not-send-exception-notification-to-aviatrix>`_

 R6.3.2415 (04/19/2021)